hanqicode/PerkTreeForMyself/README.md

 > "You can never understand everything.
 But, you should push yourself to understand the system." - Ryan Dahl (Creator of Node JS)

 # In Progress
-- Reading/A Philosophy of Software Design - 18/201
+- Reading/A Philosophy of Software Design - 33/201

 # To-do List
 - Back-End/
-  - HeapDump
+  - HeapDump/
-  - Cache
+  - Cache/
-  - Bash
+  - LinuxCommandLine/

 - AWS/
-  - Kinesis
+  - Kinesis/
-  - CloudWatch
+  - CloudWatch/

 - Reading/
   - Building Evolutionary Architechtures: Support Constant Change